Even though he's been off his game lately, Tiger Woods has done a lot for golf -- not the least of which is bring mounds of money to the sport.

 "I look at Sean as my son.
 I look at him as a business also.
 He likes that," says Marc O'Hair, who urged his son, Sean, to drop out of high school to pursue his dream of being a professional golfer.

 The payoff could be in the millions in prize money and sponsorships on the PGA Tour.
+Marc O'Hair believes some of it is within reach, but Sean admits that it's a big burden to carry.

 This may sound like simple, youthful ambition, but it's rooted in a new reality of professional golf.
 It goes like this: Even if you're young, hard work and fierce determination can win in this game and win big.